 All assignments will be submitted and graded via Canvas.

-All course videos are available on YouTube, and links to videos will be posted on the syllabus.
-I don’t send out notifications about videos, but if you want them you can subscribe to the course YouTube Channel.
+All course videos are available on YouTube, and links to videos will be posted on the syllabus as they become available.
+I don’t send out notifications about videos, they just appear on the syllabus before you need them.

 There are NO REQUIRED BOOKS OR READERS for the course; everything is accessible online.
 LITERALLY EVERYTHING you need for the course is either already available online (and linked to on the syllabus), or is a PDF in our Zotero library as described below.
 You never need to find anything on your own!